 Bar Elba is a prime rooftop hangout year-round, but their winter season kicks things up to the next level.
 Known for their laidback, fun-loving approach, igloos here are known as ‘party pods’, and make for excellent places to hunker down during the winter and feast on burgers, fries, and bottomless drinks.
 Plus, you can plug in your playlist and control the tunes in your pod, which is sure to lead to impromptu singalongs…

 Skylight’s true ace in the hole is their rooftop ice skating rink, but their rooftop igloos are equally inviting after a skating session out in the cold.
 Spread across two levels, 18 igloos are decked with blankets and heaters to keep the winter chill away, while mulled wine and street food keep you warm.
-On December 2, Skylight are opening even more cosy igloos on the Tobacco Dock canalside, so it’ll be a tough choice between skyline and riverside views!
+Last year they even opened up more cosy igloos on the Tobacco Dock canalside, which we’re crossing our fingers for again this year!

 Mercer Roof Terrace sits atop the Vintry & Mercer hotel, which also boasts slick cocktail spot Do Not Disturb.
 Amongst the landmarks to be glimpsed from the open terrace are St Paul’s Cathedral and The Shard, making it a jolly nice place to be — especially once the winter igloos and cabins make an appearance.
 Their igloos can accommodate up to eight people, while the cabins are available for smaller groups of four.
 Faux fur blankets and flickering candles are a lovely addition to the twinkling city lights!

 20 Garlick Hill, EC4V 2AU.
 Nearest station is Mansion House.
 Book here.

 8. Fire And Fromage at Jimmy’s, South Bank